 ON BOARD CAMERAS

-Riders are able to use cameras during practice only.
+ℹ Riders are permitted to use cameras during practice only.
 The camera must be bike mounted - helmet and chest cameras are not permitted.
-No cameras permitted during timed runs.
+No cameras during timed runs.

 Camping is available on-site at each venue from Friday afternoon.

 Hot and cold refreshments will be available from Saturday 9.00am.

 There will only be water provided for washing.
 We recommend you bring enough drinking water with you.
 The caterers will sell bottled water.